 Posted by: David Scott

-bank card, credit card, industrial control systems, industrial plant, industrial systems, IT security, power companies, power company, power plant
+bank card, business security, credit card, industrial control systems, industrial plant, industrial systems, IT security, power companies, power company, power plant

 According to the Associated Press (AP), hackers are targeting power plants in order to seize control.
 Presumably, on my part, “control” here means to disable them and create power outages to large areas; I doubt they’re looking to deliver benevolence through efficiencies and reduced bills, for example.

 In fact, malicious code and worms are targeting all manner of industrial plants and systems.
 The Department of Homeland Securtiy (DHS) is urging companies to improve security practices.
 When reviewing weaknesses as identified by the DHS, it’s rather amazing to see that one of the highlighted security breaches, and spread of a botnet to almost 100 computers, was accomplished through an infected file as delivered to a laptop via a flash drive.
 The user then connected his laptop to his company’s network and the botnet spread.

 It would seem that in this day and age there would be a regularized update of patches for vulnerabilities, but also: In the example cited, the user was returning from an outside conference where the laptop had been in use.
 I suggest a thorough review by IT for any items that have been offsite, prior to granting access to the overall enterprise.